Help for older people to stay healthy and active.

 What do they do in these groups?

-They join in activities like gentle exercise, bocce, music, bingo and board games and have a nutritious meal.
-They may also hear from guest speakers, visit libraries, parks and much more.
+They join in activities like gentle exercise, bocce, music, bingo, gardening, art and craft and board games.
+They have a nutritious meal and may also hear from guest speakers, visit libraries, parks and other places of interest.

 I can’t drive my parents to any of the groups.
 Is there transport available?